Customer Effort Score: Why It Matters and How to Measure It

 Analyzing CES Data

 1. Calculate the Average Score: Sum all the effort scores and divide by the number of responses.
 A lower average score indicates lower customer effort and a better customer experience.
+This number is a great baseline for your customer experience design plan.

 2. Identify Pain Points: Look at responses to find common areas where customers report high effort.
 These insights help pinpoint specific processes or interactions that need improvement.